Frequently Asked Questions

 Although EMPOWER and another CBC provider, 2INgage, operate under the same parent organization, this receivership does not apply to 2INgage’s contract, operations, or services.

-The duration of receivership depends on the court and the progress made toward stabilizing operations; however, the first receivership term is set to last 90 days.
+The duration of receivership depends on the Court and the progress made toward stabilizing operations; however, the first receivership term is set to last 90 days.
 DFPS can request 60-day extensions with the court as needed.
 The receiver will assess operations and provide recommendations regarding next steps.

 Yes.
 DFPS and the receiver will share updates as appropriate as the process moves forward.